chinhonnang0000/asteroidgen/README.md

 Last thing completed ::: main - sector 281 as intermidiate between the first mission and vents.
 As the difficuly curve rose too quickly. and silicon smelters.

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
+- better breaches, tier 1 alternative stell production.
 - sector 6 (mission 6) remake - phase glass walls, conduits, 3rd tier serpulo units phase version - AEGA solar panels - 1 series of turrets more overpowered than duodecs.
 - mission 7 - Heavy attacking units and enemiies that is not made by Anuke.

 Proposed untouched (not started yet)
 - skilltree for erida,
+- Full inclusion of Project Decay + Tantria and its surrounding planets.
 Shelved or cancelled
-- skill tree for project Decay. - The mod is gone from github and browser.
-Full inclusion will be included together with xsi, hyperspace, exhiber. package 0.